 I used to think pets that walked in circles and attacked their ears were cute, until I did a little bit of research about getting rid of ear mites (Otodectes cynotis).
-Ear mites are a bit scary, actually, if they’re allowed to do enough damage to your pet.
-As it turns out, cats and dogs can get an infection from ear mites if they aren’t treated, doing damage to their middle ear which throws off their balance and either causes them to not walk straight or to walk in circles constantly.
+Ear mites are a bit scary if they’re allowed to do enough damage to your pet.
+As it turns out, cats and dogs can get an infection from ear mites if they aren’t treated, which their middle ear which then throws off their balance and either causes them to not walk straight or to walk in circles constantly.
 Worse still, ear mites have been implicated as the cause of allergic reactions similar to those of dust mites.
 In fact, many people who test positive for dust mite allergies also test positive for ear mite allergies.
 Considering how many people own pets, the potential for chronic allergies to be caused by an ear mite infestation is pretty high.

 Luckily for you, ear mites are relatively easy to treat yourself.
 The only reason you should be taking your pet to the vet because of ear mites is to confirm a diagnosis, or to cure them of a particularly bad ear mite infestation.
 Otherwise, you should be able to get rid of ear mites with plain old mineral oil.
 Below is a step-by-step guide for curing your pet of ear mites.